HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 Design Decisions
 ================

+Our original plan was to implement everything in the browser; much of our design is a consequence of our original design decisions:

 Because we consider interactivity to be a core goal, this project should be in javascript; for maintainability, it's easiest to have everything in javascript (we have no server to run server-side code).

 After evaluating several possible libraries (see the top answer: http://stackoverflow.com/questions/7034/graph-visualization-code-in-javascript), two alternatives seem reasonable: d3, or jsplumb/jquery/etc.  Either way we'll have to write our own layout code, since the graph is a DAG (plenty of tools exist for trees); moreover, d3 has a lot of tutorials, and looks like it will be a more maintainable/sensible choice.
 Thus, we'll be implementing everything on top of d3.